GradleUp/jaxb2/README.md

 ### JAXB2 plugin
 This is a fork of [ewerk/gradle-plugins/jaxb2](https://github.com/ewerk/gradle-plugins/).

-The thing we needed to be fixed has been fixed upstreams, so please migrate back to [ewerk/gradle-plugins/jaxb2](https://github.com/ewerk/gradle-plugins/).
+~~The thing we needed to be fixed has been fixed upstreams, so please migrate back to [ewerk/gradle-plugins/jaxb2](https://github.com/ewerk/gradle-plugins/).~~
+There are additional things to work on.

 #### Description